Digital Assets Terms and Conditions

 4.7 In case of any Loss Event, the Bank shall promptly notify the Client and inform the Client of any measures taken to mitigate the impact of such Loss Event.
 For the avoidance of doubt, the Bank will not have any obligation to mitigate the occurrence or the impact of any Loss Event.

 4.8 The Bank does not undertake to offer custody services for the Digital Assets during the entire duration of the Digital Assets.
-In case the Bank discontinues or is unable to continue offering custody services for the Digital Assets, for whatever reason, the Bank may prevent, condition or delay the transfer of the Digital Assets if the Bank deems it necessary or appropriate for its own protection and/or to comply with its legal or regulatory obligations.
+In case the Bank discontinues or is unable to continue offering custody services for the Digital Assets, for whatever reason, the Bank may prevent, condition or delay the transfer, or sale, of the Digital Assets if the Bank deems it necessary or appropriate for its own protection and/or to comply with its legal or regulatory obligations.

 5. Services related to Staking